createcandle/configuration-files/boot/firmware/readme.txt

 If you are having trouble, visit: www.candlesmarthome.com/troubleshooting

+To attempt to create an emergency backup, place a textfile called "candle_make_emergency_backup.txt" on the SD card.
+Then boot the Candle Controller again with the SD card, and after a minute or two, turn it off again.
+You should now hopefully find a backup file on the SD card.

-- Output to HDMI is normally only enabled for systems with more than 1Gb of memory, but this can be changes.
+- Output to HDMI is normally only enabled for systems with more than 1Gb of memory, but this can be forced.
 See below.

 The information below is for advanced users.